La Caine: Geography

 La Caine is about 12 miles southwest of Caen.
 The municipality is adjacent to Préaux-Bocage in the north, Montillières-sur-Orne in the northeast and east, Ouffières in the southeast, Thury-Harcourt-le-Hom in the south and Montigny in the west.

+The commune is on the border of the area known as Suisse Normande.

+Two water courses flow through the commune the River Ajon and a stream the Ruisseau de Flagy.

 Religion

 The Notre Dame church in the centre of La Caine.

 La Caine has a small Roman Catholic church, the L'église Notre-Dame.